-As Melbourne’s prime water catchment area, this region is well known for its lush walks in forever green rainforests, mountains, rivers and estuaries – and there are some magnificent waterfalls that are closer than you think!
+As Melbourne’s prime water catchment area, this region is well known for its lush walks in forever green rainforests, mountains, rivers and estuaries – and some magnificent waterfalls are closer than you think!

-Here’s our top six cascade experiences that you can walk to today.
+Here are our top six cascade experiences that you can walk to today.
 Feel the spray on your face, dip your toes in the shallow base pools and give your legs a stretch as you discover the unknown and the unbelievable in the beautiful forests and parks of the region.
-These six cascades are all within an easy drive of Melbourne and many of these waterfalls are close to each other so you can take in more than one!
+These six cascades are all within an easy drive of Melbourne, and many of these waterfalls are close to each other so that you can take in more than one!

 La La Falls walks (which means ‘Welcome Welcome’ in the local indigenous language) has been enchanting and delighting visitors since the 1880s.
 The walk to the falls is about 1.6km one way and takes about 30 minutes.
 It is uphill with some steep sections and steps, but well worth the walk, which takes you through pretty fern gullies and over stone bridges.

 Steavenson Falls is a spectacular cascade, especially after rains.
 The falls drop 82 metres in three stages into the steep-sided river valley and is one of the highest falls in Victoria.
 Located just 3km from the Marysville township, the falls are floodlit at night until 11pm giving you extra reason to make a weekend or midweek stay of it.

 Wombelano Falls offers a 1.5km circuit walking track (3km return) to view the falls where there is a viewing platform.
 The walk takes about 30 minutes and takes you through big old growth trees.
 It is suitable for all ages and fitness levels although there are several steeper sections that might get your heart rate up!